FLUX: Do(n't) touch the art

 Who are you trying to reach with FLUX?

 “I would like to create a safe space for whoever needs it.
 I feel that in past meetings everyone has been very open and has felt safe to share.
 Anyone who wants to do something with art, words, aesthetics or critical thought is able to do that.
 Everybody can feel free to send us a message on Facebook (@FLUXBXL) if they would like to join.
 FLUX becomes whatever the members are.
 You are welcome as long as you are respectful and willing to see what we all have in common.
 I wouldn’t want to call FLUX a collective because when you join you can still be appreciated as an individual and we aren’t a set number of people.
-Better words to describe it would be a corporation or platform.
+Better words to describe it would be a cooperation or platform.
 Whatever you are is what FLUX can become.”

 What subjects are important to FLUX?

 “It depends on what comes up during the meetings, on what is important to people at that time.
-For our latest expo we came up with three pillars: mental health, inappropriate behavior and sexual discrimination.
+For our latest expo we came up with three pillars: mental health, inappropriate behavior and intersectional discrimination.
 Next time we could zoom in on these topics.
 It’s very important to create social engagement as well.
 We do not want mere art to look at and to present for our own egos, but art to experience and to have a conversation about.
 I also would like it to remain intimate enough so that everyone feels like they could be part of it.”

 Why did you choose to organise the expo at Tropicana?